 He turned towards the patient and was stunned to be face to face with Owen Nichols.
 For a moment he had no reaction.
 He could not believe that after forty-six years they had met again.
 But this was not the person he remembered.
 Owen was almost unrecognizable, and he was no longer someone who appeared physically threatening.
 His body seemed small and frail.
 He’d lost a tremendous amount of weight and his face looked different.
 Ethan did not know that much about medical things, but through the years he had seen many patients who’d had strokes, and he knew without a doubt that was what had happened to Owen.

-Ethan felt a wave of emotion sweep over him.
-He didn’t know what to do or say, so he finished the trash and started for the door.
+Ethan was at a loss about what to do or say, so he finished the trash and started for the door.
 From behind him, he distinctly heard the distorted words, “I’m sorry.”
 He left the room as quickly as he could.

 He stepped into the hallway with his heart pounding.
 It had never occurred to him that he would ever see Owen again.
 As he leaned against the wall, trying to gather his thoughts, Joanne came around the corner.